david-rockwood/fimpad/fimpad/library/FIMpad/Model Configs.md

 # FIMpad Model Configs

-Place the caret within a config tag below and press Alt+= (or use the menu entry at `AI -> Apply Config Tag`) to apply the settings to your FIMpad configuration.
+Place the caret within a config tag below and press Alt+C (or use the menu entry at `AI -> Apply Config Tag`) to apply the settings to your FIMpad configuration.

 ---